NSLS2/bmm-bluesky-by-example/docs/bespokescan.rst

    plans tailored to specific chores frequently perfomed at the beamline.

-   :Lesson: Create plans composed of bluesky plan stubs which solve
+   :Lesson: Create plans composed of bluesky plan stubs and other
-	    specific chores at the beamline.
+	    python components which solve specific chores at the beamline.
 Learn about the value of plan composition.
-The bespoke plans can be run at the bsui terminal or in a measurement plan in the same manner as the plan primitives.
+	    These bespoke plans can be run at the bsui terminal or in a measurement plan in the same manner as the plan primitives.

    :Beamline: `BMM <https://wiki-nsls2.bnl.gov/beamline6BM/index.php?Main_Page>`__